 3 cr. hrs.; 3 lecture hours; 0 lab hours per week.
-Prerequisite: COMM 100 and POLS 122

-Study of development of the federal Constitution and the history of the Bill of Rights; includes in-depth study of first eight Amendments to the Constitution.
+Prerequisite: COMM 100 and POLS 122 Study of development of the federal Constitution and the history of the Bill of Bighty includes in dorth study of history of the Bill of Rights; includes in-depth study of first eight Amendments to the Constitution.
 (1.1)

-CRJU 257 Police Ethics
+CRJU 257 Ethics in Criminal Justice

 3 cr. hrs.; 3 lecture hours; 0 lab hours per week.
-Prerequisite: CRJU 109 and COMM 100
+Prerequisite: CRJU 109; and COMM 100 or ENG 101; or instructor consent